michaelrauh/online-fold/design.md

                 1. If this search exceeds trie depth, load this new depth from raw - slow but amortized
                 2. Check in the phrase trie to see if each phrase along connection axis + new word on RHS is in trie.
 Filter on this.
             6. Any boxes that pass checks should be packed into result and returned in a list

+Idea: Use convert each word to a symbol when it is read in